-Na Lima Hana Festival Kauai, ...
+Na Lima Hana Festival Kaua'i, ...
 Kumuhonua (back to the source),

 Na Lima Hana means many hands working.
-This three-day festival (October 18, 19 and 20) at the Grand Hyatt Kauai Resort and Spa, (plus the ANA workshop, Oct.
-17 & 18, presents a host of Hawaiian cultural practitioners offering activities, demonstrations, entertainment and learning experiences.
+This three-day festival, at the Grand Hyatt Kauai Resort and Spa, presents a host of Hawaiian cultural practitioners offering activities, demonstrations, entertainment and learning experiences.
 Literally, many hands are working to teach and learn these fascinating skills.
 Learn all about lei-making, weaving with endemic plants, uses of medicinal plants, salt-making, drum-making, lomilomi (traditional massage), lau hala weaving, kapa (tapa) making, carving, ancient chants, hula kahiko, the uses of kalo (taro) and stone carving.
 Enjoy Hawaiian food and entertainment too.
-The Hawaii Lodging and Tourism Association -Kauai is also hosting a cultural field trip and learning sessions during the festival.
+Many events are free of charge to the public.
+As part of the festival, the Hawai`i Lodging and Tourism Association Kaua`i Chapter will be hosting a day-long conference titled, "The Collective Spirit of Hawaiian Culture", including a cultural field trip, discussions and demonstrations.

 Event Schedule subject to change - events are at the Grand Hyatt Kauai Resort and Spa in the Poipu Beach area of Kaua`i.

 Thursday, October 16, 2014

 9:00 am - 3:00 pm: Cultural Craft Fair - Lobby Atrium

 6:00 pm: Na Lima Hana Lu'au - Grand Hyatt Kaua'i

 Friday, October 17, 2014

 9:00 am - 3:00 pm: Cultural Crafts Fair - Lobby Atrium